borntofrappe/borntofrappe/README.md

 ## What's next?

 A blog.

-All I need is the courage to add markdown files to the blog folder.
-And update `.eleventyignore`.
+All I need is the courage to actually write about my coding challenges.